Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Users.md

 ## Login Providers

 You can connect your organization's identity provider for Single Sign On authentication with Spira.
 This works for both on premise and cloud versions of the application.
-We currently support integration with Gitlab, Github, Google, and Okta.
+We currently support integration with [Azure AD](../../HowTo-Guides/Login-providers/#azure-ad), [Github](../../HowTo-Guides/Login-providers/#github), [Gitlab](../../HowTo-Guides/Login-providers/#gitlab), [Google](../../HowTo-Guides/Login-providers/#google), [Microsoft ADFS](../../HowTo-Guides/Login-providers/#microsoft-adfs), [Okta](../../HowTo-Guides/Login-providers/#okta).

 On the Provider List page you can see a list of all available providers, their status (active or inactive), and how many, if any, users are logging in to the application using that provider.
 To configure a particular provide, click the "Edit" button for that row.